-CTS complies with Illinois law regarding staff members' requests to review their personnel records.
-Current staff members may review certain personnel records twice per calendar year at reasonable intervals.
-If a staff member wishes to inspect their personnel records, the staff member must make a written request to the Vice President for Finance and Administration, who will schedule an appointment for the staff member to access the personnel record.
-Personnel records must be reviewed in the presence of designated human resources staff member staff and may not be removed from the premises.
-Staff members may request a single photo copy of any portion of their personnel records and CTS may impose a reasonable fee for these copies.
+CTS complies with Illinois laws regarding staff member requests to review their personnel records.
+Staff members may review certain of their own personnel records twice per calendar year at reasonable intervals.
+If a staff member wishes to inspect their personnel records, the staff member must make a written request to the Vice President of Finance &Administration, who will schedule an appointment for the staff member to access the personnel record.
+Personnel records must be reviewed in the presence of a CTS human resources representative and may not be removed from the premises.
+Staff members may request a single photocopy of any portion of their personnel records, and CTS may impose a reasonable fee for the copies.